Adam F. Goldberg: Screenwriting

 Goldberg's first comedy-writing job began in 2003 for the sitcom Still Standing, where he worked for four years and finished as a co-producer.
 After his first year on Still Standing, he teamed up with Picture Machine, Trigger Street Productions, and college friend Kyle Newman to develop the screenplay for Fanboys.
 After a year, they sold it to The Weinstein Company.
 The screenplay ended up seventh on the 2005 Black List for most popular unproduced scripts of the year.

 After the success of Fanboys, Goldberg was hired to write the screenplays for The Jetsons; a 2007 remake of Revenge of the Nerds (1984) starring Adam Brody, which was cancelled after three weeks of filming; Aliens in the Attic; and The Muppets' Wizard of Oz.
 He also spent a year writing on DreamWorks Animation's How to Train Your Dragon, before moving over to write Monsters vs. Aliens: Mutant Pumpkins from Outer Space as well as the 2011 How to Train Your Dragon Christmas special, Gift of the Night Fury.
 He is currently adapting the graphic novel Seal Team 7 for director Shawn Levy, and bringing the book Simon Bloom: Gravity Keeper to the screen for Walden Media.
 Goldberg has also produced several movies, including The Comebacks, Daddy Day Camp, Bobism, Jeff the Immortal, and a remake of Night of the Living Dorks.
+Goldberg also produced the documentary Mike Mignola: Drawing Monsters, which explores the life and work of comic creator Mike Mignola.

 Television

 On the television side, Goldberg teamed up with Adam Sandler's production company Happy Madison to write four pilots for various networks.
 In 2010, Happy Madison introduced him to King of Kong director Seth Gordon and together they created the 2011 Fox comedy series Breaking In.
 The show was pitched as "The Office meets The A-Team" and, after a year of development, was picked up to series.
-Prior to Breaking In, Goldberg also wrote on the shows Aliens in America, Secret Girlfriend, Voltron Force, WordGirl and Kevin Williamson's Glory Days.
+Before Breaking In, Goldberg also wrote on the shows Aliens in America, Secret Girlfriend, Voltron Force, WordGirl and Kevin Williamson's Glory Days.

 In 2011, Goldberg signed a three-year overall deal with Sony Pictures TV.
 During this time, Goldberg was a producer on NBC's Community while developing new projects.
 In 2012, Goldberg got a pilot commitment to shoot an autobiographical show about his family titled How the F--- Am I Normal?, and also reunited with Fox on a pilot starring AJ Michalka and Sean Giambrone.
-The autobiographical show was picked up by ABC with a title change to The Goldbergs.
+The autobiographical show was picked up by ABC with a title change to The Goldbergs and ran through ten seasons before ending in 2023.
+He also co-created Imaginary Mary and The Goldbergs' spinoff series Schooled for the network.

-He also co-created Imaginary Mary and The Goldbergs' spinoff series Schooled for ABC.
+Goldberg also co-developed and produced The Muppets Mayhem, a Muppets spinoff series starring The Electric Mayhem, which streamed on Disney Plus in 2023.